kalmix/askey/README.md

 ## asꄗ cli (comming soon)

-A .NET CLI tool will be available to run ASCII animations directly in the terminal using exported `json.gz` files.
+A .NET CLI tool will be available to run ASCII animations directly in the terminal using exported `.askey` files.

 ## ⛃ Tech stack